 As we know, children love to hear stories about themselves, and that includes the one about “The Way We Became A Family.”
-Create a personalized storybook using pictures from your match and placement experience (Mixbook and Shutterfly have very user friendly programs) and place the storybook on their shelf next to their other books, so your child can easily let you know when they want to hear their story by choosing that one from their collection.
+You can use online tools to create a personalized storybook using pictures from your match and placement experience and place the storybook on their shelf next to their other books, so your child can easily let you know when they want to hear their story by choosing that one from their collection.

 Many adoptive parents frame a picture of themselves with the birthmother before the birth, or one of the birthmother with everyone together at the hospital.
 Even before your child is speaking, you can refer to the picture and tell them about their birthmother, a special woman who grew them in her belly and chose you to be their forever family.